ajaz-rehman/coding-assessment/README.md

 You'll find detailed instructions inside each of these directories to run the application.

-**NOTE**: If you're using VSCode, you can open this directory as a Workspace to easily navigate the contexts of each directory.
+**NOTE**: If you're using VSCode, you can open this directory as a Workspace to easily navigate the context of each directory.